Canadian justice officials have asked France to extradite Oblate priest Joannes Rivoire, APTN News has learned.

 McLeod noted Canada normally keeps state-to-state communications private.

-He did not elaborate on the nature of the “exceptional circumstances.”
+He did not elaborate on the nature of the “exceptional circumstances” nor say when the application was made.

 He said there would be no further comment.

-Rivoire, 92, is wanted in Canada on one count of sexual assaulting an Inuk girl from his time as a Catholic missionary in Nunavut between 1963 and 1993.
+Rivoire, 91, is wanted in Canada on one count of indecently assaulting an Inuk girl from his time as a Catholic missionary in Nunavut between 1963 and 1993.
 RCMP in Nunavut laid the charge in 2022 after a 51-year-old woman filed a complaint.

 The allegation has not been tested nor proven, and Rivoire told APTN in an interview he is not guilty.

-APTN has reported that France is unlikely to act on Canada’s request for extradition since its law prevents French nationals from being extradited for trial beyond its boundaries.
+APTN has reported that France is unlikely to act on Canada’s request since its law prevents French nationals from being extradited for trial beyond its boundaries.

 APTN asked French justice officials to comment but did not hear back before its deadline.